minmus-9/lysp/README.md

 - Has been written in continuation-passing-style (CPS) and uses trampolines throughout (see refs),
-- Is usable enough to get through ``Structure and Interpretation of Computer Programs'' (SICP aka the Wizard Book, see the references below)
+- Is usable enough to get through ``Structure and Interpretation of Computer Programs'' (SICP aka the Wizard Book, see the references below),
 - Has first-class continuations with unlimited extent,
-- Has tail-call support,
+- Has tail-call support, and
-- Won't blow up the Python runtime stack, and
+- Won't blow up the Python runtime stack.

 ```
 (define (loop f)